 Implementing Workflows & Notifications Based on Machine Sensors:

 Integrating IoT (Internet of Things) technology in modern manufacturing settings revolutionizes how operations respond to real-time data.
-By outfitting machines with sensors, manufacturers can automate workflows and notifications based on specific operational conditions.
+Manufacturers can automate workflows and notifications based on specific operational conditions by outfitting machines with sensors.
 This helps ensure that potential issues receive immediate attention and appropriate actions are taken to sustain production flow.

+The power of IT/OT convergence further enhances these capabilities by connecting operational technology (OT) systems with information technology (IT) platforms, allowing real-time machine data to be seamlessly integrated with enterprise-level decision-making tools.
 With machine sensors established, alarms can be added to them.
 With a system like dataPARC’s alarm system, users can set thresholds on various ‘tags’.
-When a limit is breached a visual cue appears on the trend or graphic.
+When a limit is breached, a visual cue appears on the trend or graphic.
 Moreover, alarms can trigger notifications to relevant personnel, such as supervisors, and they can also initiate predefined workflows.

 Beyond sending alerts, these automated workflows can perform a range of tasks.
 For instance, it could initiate a quality check sequence if a product parameter falls outside acceptable limits.
 Another example, is it could trigger a recalibration process for equipment that shows signs of deviation.
 Such proactive measures foster uptime and prevent minor issues from escalating into major production stoppages.